mattbatman/chalk/README.md

 # chalk
 Chalk will be a quite simple css/less framework.
-I'd like to take the basic premise of skeleton (http://getskeleton.com/), but tweak a few things I don't like or understand.
+I'm heavily relying on skeleton (http://getskeleton.com/) and primer (http://primercss.io/).
+This is mostly meant as a learning exercise.